-The goal of the Personal and Work Life Program (PW&L) is to increase the effectiveness of everyday living skills, coping with life events and realizing one’s personal potential resulting in increased quality of life and resilience for military members and their families.
+The goal of the Personal and Work Life Program, PW&L, is to increase the effectiveness of everyday living skills, learn to cope with life events and realize one’s personal potential resulting in increased quality of life and resilience for military members and their families.

-The Airman and Family Readiness Center (A&FRC) is the focal point to assist all service members and their families, to include Department of Defense civilians, in easing their adaptation to the military lifestyle and enrichment of their personal and work life.
+The Airman and Family Readiness Center, or A&FRC, is the focal point to assist all service members and their families, to include Department of Defense civilians, in easing their adaptation to the military lifestyle and enrichment of their personal and work life.

 The A&FRC assists with crisis intervention and customized action planning by conducting assessments, offering skills development and providing referrals to agencies both on and off the installation.
 P&WL activities are educational in nature and offered in group or individual settings.
 Topics range from interpersonal communication skills, adoption, relationship building, maintaining long-distance relationships (during deployment and other separations), marriage preparation, positive parenting, eldercare, time management and team building.

 Several offerings aim to facilitate and connect customers to information and agencies they will encounter throughout their military experience.
-These include the Key Spouse Program and Heart Link.
+These include the Key Spouse Program and Heart Link (see sidebars).

 Military and Family Life Counselors (M&FLC) provide non-medical counseling; addressing life skills topics such as anger management, conflict resolution, parenting, parent and child communication, relationship issues, and marriage enrichment, as well as challenges with the military lifestyle, including deployment stress, reintegration, relocation adjustment, separation and loss.

 This support is aimed at preventing the development or exacerbation of mental health conditions that may detract from military and family readiness.
 With the exception of mandatory state, federal and military reporting requirements (domestic violence, child abuse and duty to warn situations), counseling is private and confidential.